rizinorg/cutter-plugins/README.md

 ### [Dropshot / StoneDrill Decrypter](https://github.com/ITAYC0HEN/A-journey-into-Radare2/blob/master/Part%203%20-%20Malware%20analysis/decrypt_dropshot.py)
-This is a r2pipe based script which is used to decypt strings and resources in the Dropshot APT malware.
+This is an r2pipe based script that is used to decrypt strings and resources in the Dropshot APT malware.

 **Status**: Maintained
 **Articles**: